zokis/dotfiles/README.md

 ### @zokis's dotfiles

-This project is a collections of dotfiles.
+This project is a collections of dotfiles forked from https://github.com/deniscostadsc/dotfiles .

 to download the project: